 We undertake projects in Australia, the Pacific, China, Sri Lanka, Africa, South and Southeast Asia, East and West Asia, and Greece.

-Alison Betts, Lesley Beaumont, Annie Clarke, Keith Dobney, Patrick Faulkner, Roland Fletcher, James Flexner, Joseph Lehner, Margaret Miller, Amy Way
+Alison Betts, Lesley Beaumont, Annie Clarke, Keith Dobney, Ioana Dumitru, Patrick Faulkner, Roland Fletcher, James Flexner, Melissa Kennedy, Joseph Lehner, Jane McMahon, Hugh Thomas, Amy Way

 Our research encompasses a wide range of elements of the social lives of people in the past and present, including Community Archaeology, art, iconography and symbolism, religious systems, and the social history of childhood.

 Although operating at a global scale, we have specific projects in Australia, Greece, and Western Asia.

 Bridging archaeology, museums and heritage, and public archaeology, within this research theme our staff undertake research focused on issues of colonialism and cross-cultural engagement, heritage and communities, and Museums and collections.

 This work is collaborative, involving First Nations people and a range of cultural institutions across Australia, the Pacific and Greece.

 Annie Clarke, Lesley Beaumont, Patrick Faulkner, Charlotte Feakins, James Flexner, Tristen Jones, Amy Way

 Incorporating elements of technology, material culture and materials science, research projects undertaken by our staff focus on human evolution and the transformation of technological systems, form and variation in material culture, and materials analysis (e.g., residues).

 Geographically, this theme covers areas of Australia, the Pacific, eastern Africa, Oman and West Asia, Southeast Asia, and Italy.